FASelby/FASelby/README.md

 🌊 I'm faith, an entrepreneur 👷🏼‍♀️ & filmmaker.
 Passionate about culture and tech.
 I love 🦀 rust 🔥.
 Open to meeting more rust programmers, growing and collaborating.
 Learning/improving on typescript and Korean 🇰🇷.
 Building a webrtc platform for indie film 🎬 💌.
-Taking part in MLX adavanced AI.
+Taking part in MLX advanced AI.